fairnessforensics/wiggum/docs/source/features/trend_objects.rst

 inheritence.
 We use Mixins in python to build complete trends.
 A complete, usable trend object should be organized as follows.

-There are three types of mixins and available Mixin classes are acessible in `wg.trend_components.baseTrendMixin_list`, `wg.trend_components.varTypeMixin_list`, and `wg.trend_components.trendCommputeMixin_list`
+There are three types of mixins and available Mixin classes are accessible in `wg.trend_components.baseTrendMixin_list`, `wg.trend_components.varTypeMixin_list`, and `wg.trend_components.trendCommputeMixin_list`